Trump threatens Canada with 100% tariff over pending trade deal with China

 Immediately after Carney’s China trip, Trump sounded supportive.
 “It’s a good thing for him to sign a trade deal,” Trump told reporters at the White House on Jan 16.
 “If you can get a deal with China, you should do that.”

-“There is no pursuit of a free trade deal with China.
-What was achieved was resolution on several important tariff issues,” Dominic LeBlanc, the minister responsible for Canada-US Trade, said on Saturday in a post on X.
+Dominic LeBlanc, the minister responsible for Canada-US trade, said on Saturday in a post on X: “There is no pursuit of a free trade deal with China.
+What was achieved was resolution on several important tariff issues.”

 The Chinese embassy in Canada said in a statement to Reuters that China was ready to work with Canada to implement the important consensus reached by the leaders of the two countries.